 With the addition of a Cordwood Cover, you don't need to mess around with trying to figure out how to tie down tarps on your woodpile or throw logs on top of the ugly blue tarp to keep the wind from blowing it off like it always does no matter how hard you try to tie it down.

-Did I mention that look really cool!
+Did I mention that it looks really cool!

 Hope this article helps you get out there and build your very own holz hausen woodpile.